harrisonlab/phytophthora_fragariae/OrthoFinder.md

 ```

 ```
+The number of TFs searched for is:
+726
+Of these, the following number were found in orthogroups:
+720
+These were distributed through the following number of Orthogroups:
+234
+The following secreted proteins were found in Race 3 unique orthogroups:
+0
+These orthogroups contain the following number of TFs:
+0
+The following TFs were found in P.fragariae unique orthogroups:
+234
+These orthogroups contain the following number of TFs:
+720
 ```

 # The Race 3 transcription factors and transcriptional regulators that were not found in orthogroups were identified